THE DHARMA FLOWER SUTRA SEEN THROUGH

 If there are bodhisattvas

-who in the ages of iniquity
+who, in the ages of iniquity

-that are yet to come
+that are yet to come,

 who with a fearless heart

-would wish to expound this sutra
+would wish to expound this sutra,

-they will have to enter the spheres of practices
+they will have to enter

-such as the spheres of frequentations towards enlightenment.
+such as the spheres

-they should constantly stay away from sovereigns
+They should constantly stay away

-and also princes, ministers and high functionaries
+ministers and high functionaries,

-along with acrobats, clowns
+along with acrobats, clowns,

-and people that have no caste
+and people that have no caste,

-along with individuals outside the Buddha teaching
+along with individuals

-as well as those who aspire to be Brahmins.
+who aspire to be Brahmins.

 Nor should they frequent